-The current year was ushered in with dynamic performances from 20-time Grammy Award Winners The Manhattan Transfer and Take 6 at the 3rd Annual Charleston Jazz Festival.
+2017 was ushered in with dynamic performances from 20-time Grammy Award Winners The Manhattan Transfer and Take 6 at the 3rd Annual Charleston Jazz Festival.
 Matthew Pardieck was named Chairman of the Board of Directors.
 With the help of Matthew’s vision and leadership, the organization brought the Leonard School of Music under its wing to form the new Charleston Jazz Academy.
 The Founders Circle fundraising campaign, led by Founders Circle Chair, Mason Holland, was launched to renovate the education center and build a fund for scholarships.
 Mr. David W. Carter, Jr. was selected as the Director of the Charleston Jazz Academy bringing his experience as Director of Bands and “Teacher of the Year” accolades to the new role.
-The Charleston Jazz Orchestra is currently presenting a record-breaking Season 9 featuring special guest artists including Ruben Studdard (Season 2 American Idol winner) Freddy Cole (jazz master and brother to Nat King Cole) and T.S.
+The Charleston Jazz Orchestra presented a record-breaking Season 9 featuring special guest artists including Ruben Studdard (Season 2 American Idol winner) Freddy Cole (jazz master and brother to Nat King Cole) and T.S.
 Monk (ace drummer and son of the famous Thelonious Monk).
+In November, over 900 elementary school children from the Charleston tri-county were treated to a jazz immersion with the Charleston Jazz Orchestra at the Charleston Music Hall.
+Mayor John Tecklenburg teamed with Maestro Charlton Singleton to give a live stream lecture about the history of jazz in Charleston to hundreds of students across the nation.